chauvihue/ai201-project4-provenance-guard/planning.md

 - **`uncertain` (> 25%, < 80%)**
   > "We're **not confident** whether this content is AI-generated or human-written.
 The analysis found a mix of signals — some consistent with AI generation, some consistent with human writing — so we can't make a clean call.
 Treat this classification as inconclusive."

-Each rendered label is followed by the numeric confidence score and a one-line "why" pulled from the signals' explanations, so a reader never sees a bare label with no supporting evidence.
+Each rendered label is followed by the numeric confidence score and, for `highly-human`/`uncertain`, a one-line "why" pulled from the more decisive signal's explanation, so a reader never sees a bare label with no supporting evidence.
+For `highly-AI` the "why" is interpolated directly into the `{driving_signal}` bracket in the sentence itself rather than appended separately.

+The "why" (and the `highly-AI` bracket fill) comes from whichever signal's score is farther from 0.5 — the more decisive one.
+If the LLM signal scored 0.95 and the stylometric signal scored 0.55, the LLM's reasoning is used; ties/near-ties default to the LLM signal.
+The chosen explanation is trimmed to its first sentence (capped at 140 characters) so the rendered message stays a legible one-liner instead of a full reasoning paragraph.

 ---